nsandman/gpm/README.md

  |   |   +-- compiled_template.gpm
  |   +-- node.gpm
  |   +-- composer.gpm
+ +-- scripts
+ |   +-- update_pkg.pl
+ |   +-- update.pl
  +-- tmp
 ```
 The "installed" folder is the actual directory that gets added to your PATH.
 All packages installed by GPM go here, as well as GPM itself.

 Next, all the installer files go in the "pkg" directory.
 In it there are two templates (also below in the FAQ) for making your own package.
 Then, there are the actual package files in the root of "pkg".

+In "scripts", there are perl scripts to do various things.
+The names make them fairly self-explanatory.
+(Coming soon!)

 Finally, there is an empty directory called "tmp".
 As you can imagine, this is where all the temporary files go when installing a new package.